CerrenRichards/IUCN-Threats/README.md

 ## Data to download for the tutorial
-We will use the list of 341 seabird species downloaded from Richards et al. (2021): https://datadryad.org/stash/dataset/doi%253A10.5061%252Fdryad.x69p8czhd
+We will use the list of 341 seabird species downloaded from [Richards et al. (2021)](https://datadryad.org/stash/dataset/doi%253A10.5061%252Fdryad.x69p8czhd).

 Richards C, Cooke RSC, Bates AE.
 2021.
 Biological traits of seabirds predict extinction risk and vulnerability to anthropogenic threats.
 Global Ecology and Biogeography 00:1–14.
 DOI: 10.1101/2020.09.30.321513.